Time-Series Models

 In the model block, the local vector nu stores the predictions and err the errors.
 These are computed similarly to the errors in the moving average models described in the previous section.

 The priors are weakly informative for stationary processes.
-The likelihood only involves the error term, which is efficiently vectorized here.
+The data model only involves the error term, which is efficiently vectorized here.

 Often in models such as these, it is desirable to inspect the calculated error terms.
 This could easily be accomplished in Stan by declaring err as a transformed parameter, then defining it the same way as in the model above.
 The vector nu could still be a local variable, only now it will be in the transformed parameter block.